 Community Partner Application Process

 Community partners can propose a new or ongoing research project each year.
-The deadline to propose a project is on the first day of the spring semester at Colgate.
-The process for application is fully outlined in the document linked below.
-Each summer, we are able to place 25 students in the Central New York region, and 5 students in the Adirondack region, to conduct research identified by the organization.
+The process for preparing an application is fully outlined in the document linked below.
+Each summer, we are able to place 25 students in the Central New York region, and 5-10 students in the Adirondack region, to conduct research identified by the organization.

 Application Procedures for Community Partners